opentimestamps/opentimestamps-client/README.md

   connections to remote calendars.
 That said, it shouldn't be possible for such an attacker to do anything worse than give us a timestamp that fails validation, an easily fixed problem.

+* git-gpg-wrapper doesn't yet check for you if the timestamp on the git commit makes sense.